π Last Updated: February 22, 2026 | New startups added weekly

 Australia vs. UK

-Australian startups benefit from less competition for talent and investor attention compared to crowded London market.
-The UK’s advantages include closer proximity to European markets, larger domestic market, and deeper pools of late-stage capital.
+Australian startups benefit from less competition for talent and investor attention compared to the crowded London market.
 Australian founders often establish UK entities when targeting European expansion.
+Canada startups offer a useful comparison point for similar market dynamics.

 Australia vs. Major Startup Hubs: By The Numbers